 There is one and only one circumstance in which we'll receive data from you: if you send us an e-mail.
 We store e-mails on our server, and delete them when we're done with them as part of our sisyphean effort to pursue Inbox Zero.

-Despite all the above, we are inexplicably required to have a mechanism for handling GDPR requests.
+Despite all the above, we are inexplicably required to not only have a Privacy Policy, but also a mechanism for handling GDPR requests.
 Since we hold no data about you, the same nothing will happen no matter what GDPR request you submit.
 So, if you have a GDPR request, please use the following form: